If you ask most wedding guests what they remember about their experiences, they'll often comment on the food and entertainment.

 There's a lot to be said of hiring musicians who specialize in weddings.
 I've seen too many weddings where the ceremony music wasn't timed appropriately, the sound equipment didn't work, or the introductions and first dance were awkwardly fumbled through, which is why we asked Tampa Bay's most reputable wedding day musicians to share their expertise on A Guide to Wedding Day Music.

 “You can really set the tone of the entire wedding by choosing the perfect ceremony music.
 Whether you are looking for music that is more traditional or looking for a more modern contemporary feel, adding a live musician is such a nice touch and will leave your guests talking about your ceremony.
 If you do hire a live musician for your ceremony make sure they will provide the sound system and the microphone for your officiant.
 You want to make sure that your guests can hear you and your significant others say those special vows.
-Budgeting on your ceremony depends on the musician you choose and how many you decide to book.
+Budgeting for your ceremony depends on the musician you choose and how many you decide to book.
 A soloist would be perfect for the couple on a tighter budget, but if you have a larger budget or a larger guest count we would recommend booking a duo or trio.
 Quartets will make the biggest impact.” -Jessie Soplinksi, of Breezin' Entertainment

 “Quite often, ceremony music is something couples tend to overlook when budgeting their entertainment needs for their wedding.
 The DJ can not only facilitate that with ease but can also provide a microphone for the officiant.
 Some things to consider when selecting the specific songs for the ceremony are how far the walk down the aisle is and whether that song will be long enough to accommodate it.
 Something else to think about is whether or not they are including grandparents and parents in the processional, and if so, what song would they like for them.” -Jaime Corbitt, of Grant Hemond & Associates

-“For us, the equipment needed for a cocktail hour is always included, so all the couple needs to budget for is the time it will entail.
+“With us, the equipment needed for a cocktail hour is always included, so all the couple needs to budget for is the time it will entail.
 Don't stress about cocktail hour music, trust your DJ.
 Most couples are taking pictures at this time and won't be around to hear the specific music they've chosen.
 It's usually best to provide the DJ with genres of music they would like to have played and let the DJ create a playlist accordingly.” -Jaime Corbitt, of Grant Hemond & Associates

 “When it comes to the reception, the music will make or break the entire evening.
-I have a lot of couples that go in between wanting a band or booking a DJ for their reception.
+I have a lot of couples who go in between wanting a band or booking a DJ for their reception.
 A fusion DJ package is one of the newest trends, combining the best of both worlds (a DJ with 2-3 live musicians playing along to his music).
 This keeps the energy up but still gives that ‘live band' intimacy you are looking for when booking a full band.
 When budgeting for your reception music please do not cut corners, this is one of the most important vendors that your guests will remember for years after the wedding day.” -Jessie Soplinksi, of Breezin' Entertainment

 “Get ready to party…it's your reception!
 Give your DJ your favorite songs you have to dance to at your wedding.
-Try to avoid giving too many must-play songs as your DJ will read the crowd and insert the best song for the very moment based on your genres and what the DJ feels is the best music to play.
-Should “participation songs” be played?
+Try to avoid giving too many ‘must play' songs as your DJ will read the crowd and insert the best song for the very moment based on your genres and what the DJ feels is the best music to play.
+Should ‘participation songs' be played?
 That's completely up to you, but in today's modern wedding, these are not necessary to have a great time!
 The music should be a mix that encourages multiple age groups to dance together.
-It's always a great party when everyone's out on the dance floor!” -Mike Greenberg, owner Spark Wedding Events
+It's always a great party when everyone's out on the dance floor!” -Mike Greenberg, owner.
+Spark Wedding Events

 “Yes and yes.
 It truly depends on what you are looking for.
 Musicians are great for ceremony and cocktail hour as they add a very personal touch, but they cost more than a DJ.
 DJs are great because all of the music is right at their fingertips.” -Mike Greenberg, owner Spark Wedding Events

 “It all comes down to the music the couple envisions.
 If you are looking for contemporary Top 40 pop music then don’t hire a steel drummer, and if you are wanting a lot of hip hop/booty shaking music then hire a DJ over a band.
-I have a lot of couples who book the musician or DJ before really thinking of the type of music they want and then feel disappointed that the violinist cant play the Drake song or the band can’t play the rap song they love.
+I have a lot of couples who book the musician or DJ before really thinking of the type of music they want and then feel disappointed that the violinist cant play the Top 40 song or the band can’t play the rap song they love.
 You want to choose music that plays to the musicians' strengths and not ask them to learn 8-10 new songs for your day.
 Instead, look for someone who already has those songs in their repertoire or ask them for a song list for you to choose from.” -Jessie Soplinksi, of Breezin' Entertainment

 “Make sure you see plenty of videos, go see them live, and ask for reviews.
-When hiring a DJ it’s all about a personality.
+When hiring a DJ it’s all about personality.
 Have a phone conversation or meet with them in-person before making a decision to ensure you are all on the same page with the style of wedding you envision.
 In regards to musicians, they all have opportunities to see them live or they can send you plenty of videos of them playing.
 I often have clients ask to hear a particular song and my musicians will record it on their phone and text it to the couples so that they are 100% comfortable with how the music sounds.” -Jessie Soplinksi, of Breezin' Entertainment

 “Find is a disc jockey who understands that it's not about the DJ.
 It's all about the couple.
-The is your day.
+This is your day.
 Do your research!
 Referrals from other industry vendors, as well as reviews posted on wedding websites, are definitely the way to go.
 Industry vendors can point you in the right direction since they get a chance to work with DJs and bands almost every weekend.
 They know who to recommend and who to steer clear of.
 Plus, they’re not going to put their name on the line to recommend someone they can’t trust will do a good job for you!
 From there, make sure you’re confident in your decision once you’ve made it.
 If you’re not but have a good feeling, ask that company questions to ensure that confidence in them.
 After all, you’re putting a lot of time, effort, and money to ensure you’re event is a success!” -Jaime Corbitt, of Grant Hemond & Associates

 “Write out a list of what you're looking for.
 Go over all of your questions with your DJ/musician and compare their answers to other companies.
 Talk to them either over the phone or in person.
 Do they mesh well with you?
 Do you like what you hear?
 Do they have great reviews?
 Are they in your price range?
 Do you feel they are going to do a great job at your event?
 Do your research.
 Don't just assume.
 Ask plenty of questions!
 Also, give yourself a few days to soak everything in before you make a decision.
 If it feels right and you and your partner both agree, then you have your person!” -Christopher Grainger, owner of Graingertainment

-How Much Should I Budget for Entertainment?
+How Much Should Couples Budget for Entertainment?

 “It’s not all about the lowest quote!
-We hear all the time that a DJ can make…or break an event.
+You hear all the time that a DJ can make…or break an event.
 In the grand scheme of the cost of a wedding (the food, photos, flowers, dress, etc.), if you pay a little more than what you were hoping for, but get a fabulous DJ, then it is money well spent.
 On the other hand, if you save a little and get a DJ who perhaps shows up late, forgets an important detail, mispronounces a name, doesn’t dress properly, etc. was it worth it?
 Just something to keep in mind!” -Jaime Corbitt, of Grant Hemond & Associates

 “When budgeting for the reception, one of the main things to think about is how much time you will need DJ services.
 Other things to consider are whether you will want any add-ons such as uplighting, monogram lighting, and/or photo booth.
 Most companies will create package pricing for these additions, so don't be afraid to ask!
 When it comes to specific music, trust in your DJ!
 Give us your must-plays and genres of music you enjoy and let your DJ read the crowd.
 One thing to keep in mind is the music you enjoy listening to on the radio is not necessarily the same music that will keep your guests on the dance floor.
 You are paying for a quality DJ – trust their abilities to help you have a great time!”